If your business uses a chatbot, generates marketing copy with AI, or is building any kind of AI-powered tool, you need to read this.

 The EU AI Act is not a threat.
 It’s a framework that, properly navigated, builds trust and opens doors.
 But it requires action, and August is closer than it feels.

-The businesses that prepare now will be advising their competitors later.
+The businesses that prepare now will be the ones others turn to for guidance later.

 Start your audit now.
 Implement transparency notices this month.
 Turn a regulatory requirement into the thing that sets you apart.